rockettheme/docs/Docs/joomla/extensions/roknavmenu/INDEX.md

 * **Administrator Overrides**: Add custom parameters / options for individual menu items
 * **Plugin Support**: Control all aspects of a menu item such as RokBox integration
 * **Foundation**: RokNavMenu is at the core of all the powerful RocketTheme menus
-* **Dynamic Child Direction**: At the browser windows edge, Fusion will force the pullouts in the opposing direction

 How to install
 --------------